Is the Observable Universe Consistent with the Cosmological Principle?: Late Universe FLRW anomalies

-These results were not reproducible by several other independent analyses and therefore remain inconclusive.
-Possible causes for the unreproducability were already investigated in \cite{bib:Haehnelt1994}.
-It is possible that the matched-filter approach used by \cite{bib:Kashlinsky2008} under-estimated the biases in the kSZ-signal coming from fluctuations in the CMB, as argued in \cite{bib:Keisler2009}.
 There is also a dependence of the resulting signal on the assumed cosmology, as mentioned in \cite{bib:Haehnelt1994}.
-To break the degeneracy between the kSZe and the thermal SZ effect (tSZe), \cite{bib:Haehnelt1994} furthermore suggest to perform the observations around 220~GHz, to obtain a clear signal of the kSZe only.
-The original study \cite{bib:Kashlinsky2008} however used observations at lower wavelengths and had to deblend both signals from each other, increasing the error bars of the resulting kSZ signal and potentially mistaking a tSZ signal for a bulk flow, as detailed in \cite{bib:Osborne2011} which in addition also shows the impact of different matched filters on the resulting kSZ signal.
+To break the degeneracy between the kSZe and the thermal Sunyaev-Zel'dovic effect (tSZe), \cite{bib:Haehnelt1994} furthermore suggest to perform the observations around 220~GHz, in order to obtain a clear signal of the kSZe only.
+The original study \cite{bib:Kashlinsky2008}, however, used observations at lower wavelengths and had to deblend both signals from each other, increasing the error bars of the resulting kSZ signal and potentially mistaking a tSZ signal for a bulk flow, as suggested in \cite{bib:Osborne2011}.
+As a reaction, \cite{bib:Atrio2015} repeated the analysis using the first year Planck data including the 217~GHz filter band for which the tSZe becomes negligibly small and checked the frequency-independence of their results as a corroboration for measuring the kSZe and not the tSZe.
+Still, the dark flow persisted.
+A measurement of the tSZe in the original data, containing all SZ signals before filtering out the kSZe, showed a correlation to the bulk flow of the kSZe further hinting at the dark flow to be a true signal instead of a statistical fluke.
+Besides, as \cite{bib:Osborne2011} also shows, different matched filters can have a strong impact on the resulting kSZ signal and, basing their analysis only on 100 simulations compared to the 4000 of \cite{bib:Atrio2010}, the significance is consequently affected as well.

-Furthermore, Planck \cite{bib:Planck2013d} could not reproduce the results of kSZe on the CMB with 1321 Meta Catalogue of X-ray detected Clusters of galaxies either.
-A comparison to the WMAP data used in \cite{bib:Kashlinsky2008} showed that the dipole signal should not be attributed to the clusters' peculiar motion, but rather to residuals in the filtered map.
-These residuals are mainly caused by the residuals in the CMB signal and by neglecting the real non-random distribution of clusters on the sky.
+Then, Planck \cite{bib:Planck2013d} could not reproduce the significance of bulk flow of \cite{bib:Kashlinsky2011}, observing the kSZe on the CMB with 1321 Meta Catalogue of X-ray detected Clusters of galaxies.
+According to \cite{bib:Planck2013d}, a comparison to the WMAP data used in \cite{bib:Kashlinsky2008} showed that the dipole signal should not be attributed to the clusters' peculiar motion, but rather to residuals in the filtered map.
+Yet, as outlined in \cite{bib:Atrio2013}, the method to calculate the uncertainties used in \cite{bib:Planck2013d} may be biased high, thus reducing the significance.